bcohen116/Circuit-Builder-AR/README.md

 ## Common Problems
 * I can't see the AR
   * The AR only shows up if the program can recognize both the Pi and the sensor in the same camera screen.
 Try positioning them like I have it in the video in the link above for best results.

+## What about other platforms?
+Unity allows for exports to IOS, Windows, Linux, OpenGL, and more.
+However these require further work on the project.
+At the moment, only Android is supported.